drydenje/gatsby-portfolio/README.md

 1. **Work with unit and integration testing**

     I recently attended a workshop at HackerYou on testing React applications with Jest.
 While some of the content was beyond what we had covered in the bootcamp, it shined a light on where I was weak, and concepts that I needed to explore.
+Unit and integration testing will be a part of the experience, and some TDD as well.

 1. **Refactor the design and css**